-The CRLReason code extension may be used for revoked Certificates.
-The CRLReason indicated must not be unspecified (0) or certificateHold (6).
+The CRLReason code extension may be used for revoked Certificates and will not be marked critical.
+The CRLReason indicated must not be unspecified (0) and if reasonCode unspecified (0) is used, the CA will omit the reasonCode entry in the CRL.

 This extension must not be marked critical.
 The most appropriate reason must be selected by the Subscriber or the CA from one the following:

-- (i) keyCompromise (1), if the key to the certificate has been or is suspected to be compromised - (ii) cACompromise (2), if the CA has been or is suspected to be compromised

-- (iii) affiliationChanged (3), if verified information in the Certificate has changed and as such the Relying Parties should no longer trust the Certificate - (iv) superseded (4), if the Certificate has been reissued, rekeys or renewed by another Certificate - (v) cessationOfOperation (5), if the application or device is no longer in service - (vi) privilegeWithdrawn (9), if the CA determines the privilege of the Certificate issued the Subscriber no longer exists.
+- (i) keyCompromise (1), if the key to the certificate has been or is suspected to be compromised or has signed Suspect Code; - (ii) cACompromise (2), if the CA has been or is suspected to be compromised; - (iii) affiliationChanged (3), if verified information in the Certificate has changed and as such the Relying Parties should no longer trust the Certificate; - (iv) superseded (4), if the Certificate has been reissued, rekeyed or renewed by another Certificate, the CA has evidence the validation of domain or IP address should not be relied upon or the Certificate was not issued in accordance with the requirements of §1.1 or this CPS; - (v) cessationOfOperation (5), if the website or device is no longer in service or the Subscriber no longer controls the Domain Name or IP address; or - (vi) privilegeWithdrawn (9), if the CA determines the privilege of the Certificate issued the Subscriber no longer exists.